redislabs-training/ru204/admin-training/lab-use/README.md

 Nodes run in containers, but they look like VMs because they have hostnames, IPs, and DNS resolution.

-All a user needs to access a VM is its public IP and password.
+All a user needs to access a VM is its public IP and VNC password.

 Here's what the desktop looks like when you first sign in.